4 Winter Events: 100% Skiing

 Freeride Day - Grands Montets - The end-of-season party (May)

 The very last one.
 Freeride Day is the fun & snow day that officially marks the end of the winter season in the Valley.
 For the occasion, the day pass is at a bargain price.
 So yes, the snow is often soft… But not the atmosphere!
-On the program: a theme for riding in fancy dress, parents' races, and the famous Waterslide Challenge - a small pool to cross on skis (and for some, straight into their swimsuits).
-After that, the skis are stored in the attic for the spring/summer… Unless you go back for skinning up on a ski tour?
+On the programme: a theme for riding in fancy dress, parent races, and the famous Waterslide Challenge - a small pool to cross on skis (and for some, straight into their swimsuits).
+After that, the skis are stored in the attic for the spring/summer… Unless you go back in touring mode, skins on?